 - Focus on major muscle groups.
-We can make it sport specific or go for whole body including: calves, hamstrings, quadriceps, hip flexors, gluteals, chest, back and neck.
+We can make it sport-specific or go for the whole body including calves, hamstrings, quadriceps, hip flexors, gluteals, chest, back and neck.

 - Hold stretches for 30 seconds to 1 min.
 The longer and more regularly you can stretch the more long-term benefits you will see.

 - Sport specific, e.g. soccer players will focus predominately on legs, rugby or AFL will incorporate more whole body.